roytang/blog/content/post/2006/05/gmail-raises-the-bar-for-everyone.md

 Wow, "Access is denied."
 Who knew IE actually had that much security?

 I try a few other methods, mainly trying to navigate the properties of the "win" variable to find something I can actually use.
-I go through trees of frames trying to find something&#8230;but I get "Access Denied" and "Permission Denied" anytime I try to get near a document element.
+I go through trees of frames trying to find something... but I get "Access Denied" and "Permission Denied" anytime I try to get near a document element.

-Damn this is tough&#8230;I thought it would only take me a few minutes =/
+Damn this is tough...
+I thought it would only take me a few minutes =/

 ## Comments